invoice-simple/bitrise-step-upload-asset-github-release/README.md

-# GitHub Release Asset Upload
+# Bitrise Action - GitHub Release Asset Upload

 [![Step changelog](https://shields.io/github/v/release/invoice-simple/bitrise-step-upload-asset-github-release?include_prereleases&label=changelog&color=blueviolet)](https://github.com/invoice-simple/bitrise-step-upload-asset-github-release/releases)

-Upload your mobile app assets (.apk and .ipa files) to an existing GitHub Release with flexible file selection and dry run capabilities.
+Upload your mobile app assets (.apk and .ipa files) to an existing GitHub Release.
+Useful when you're triggering GitHub Releases outside of Bitrise (via a tool such as [semantic-release](https://github.com/semantic-release/semantic-release)) but still wants your assets to be available on the release tab.

 <details>
 <summary>Description</summary>

 The Step uploads your mobile app binaries and other assets to an existing GitHub Release.
 By default, it automatically filters for APK (Android) and IPA (iOS) files, but you can specify custom file patterns to upload any files you need.

 Please note that this Step requires an **existing GitHub Release** to be created beforehand.
 The Step will upload assets to the release identified by the provided tag name.
+If you need to create a new release with the assets, use the [GitHub Release](https://www.bitrise.io/integrations/steps/github-release) step instead of this.

 ### Key Features